 If you're in the market for a new home, you should shop for your builder as carefully as you shop for your home.
-Whether you are buying a condo, a townhouse, a house in a subdivision, or a custom built house, you want to know that you are buying a good quality home from a reputable builder.
-Here are a couple of tips to help you choose a builder.
+Whether you are buying a condo, a townhouse, a house in a subdivision or a custom-built house, you want to know that you are buying a good quality home from a reputable builder.
+Here are some tips to help you choose a builder.

 Make A List of Possible Builders

 Once you have thought about the type of house you want, you will need to find a builder.